kjolley/BIGSdb/README.txt

+v1.22.0: *Option to restrict schemes and loci to subsets of isolate records
+          defined by database views.
-v1.21.3: *New GenePresence plugin using interactive pivot tables and heatmaps
-          to replace the old PresenceAbsence and TagStatus plugins.
+         *Option to track maintenance tasks in jobs database and include in the jobs monitor. v1.21.3: *New GenePresence plugin using interactive pivot tables and heatmaps to replace the old PresenceAbsence and TagStatus plugins.
          *Job monitor page to track current running and queuing jobs.
 This can